 We are looking for new outreach facilitators to lead outreach trips for the spring semester.
 Facilitators are responsible for attending one-on-ones with program supervisor and monthly training meetings, driving the center vans to transport volunteers to and from the project site each week, meeting and greeting volunteers as they arrive for the projects, maintaining accurate trip attendance records, providing a pre-service explanation before each project, facilitating a reflection discussion with the volunteers at the end of each project, and acting as an educator, guide and supervisor at the project site.
 Students must have a valid driver's license and car insurance.

-For more information about the Community Outreach Program, contact Maria Martinez at email@example.com.
+For more information about the Community Outreach Program, contact coordinator Jenny Williams at firstname.lastname@example.org.